ginnox1/iCADdocs_online/SetupAndLicensingGuide_2025/setupguide.md

    <img src="./media/pic 11.png" style="width:4in" >

-1. Choose, ***Update Manually***, and point to the download folder where you have the update patch you got above.
+1. Choose, ***Update Manually***, and point to the download folder where you have the update patch you downloaded above
+    > :warning: The update patch must be provided as downloaded.
+DO NOT UNZIP.

    <img src="./media/pic 12.png" style="width:5in" >